lucasktlee/posts/drafts/thoughts-on-disruptive-technologies-2016.md

 Novel energy storage technologies mostly remain in the laboratory, as of the end of 2015.

+At the <abbr>MIT</abbr> [Technology Review](http://technologyreview.com/)’s EmTech 2015 conference, I had the pleasure of hearing [Professor Yet-Ming Chiang] of <abbr>MIT</abbr> (and co-founder of [24M](http://24-m.com/)) speak on the topic of building energy storage for the electrical grid.
+I found three elements of his lecture fascinating:

+* The cost curve for lithium-ion batteries is flattening, suggesting that only diminishing incremental improvements remain possible with current technology.
+* The capital expenditure needed to build a lithium-ion battery factory is high, often greater than $100 million per factory, which requires significant volume to make the cost per battery competitive.
+* One of the more interesting battery chemistries is lithium-sulfur, which has realized only 10% of its theoretical energy capacity to date.

 ### High-temperature superconductors

 High-temperature superconductors mostly remain in the laboratory, as of the end of 2015.
+The

 ### Artificial general intelligence

 Artificial general intelligence is another multi-year (if not multi-decade) endeavor.
+Indeed, if anyone were to say that they had managed to create a true artificial general intelligence at this point in time, I would be _extremely_ skeptical.

 In March 2016, [AlphaGo](https://www.deepmind.com/alpha-go.html) became the first computer program to ever beat a professional player at [go](http://www.usgo.org/files/pdf/W2Go4E-book.pdf) (围棋).